Kurento/kurento/source/tutorials/java/tutorial-one2one.rst

 Understanding this example
 ==========================

-The following picture shows an screenshot of this demo running in a web browser:
+The following picture shows a screenshot of this demo running in a web browser:

 .. figure:: ../../images/kurento-java-tutorial-4-one2one-screenshot.png
    :align:   center